kimgs20/ros2/README.md

 ```
 then you will see that colcon has created new directories
 `build install log src`
+The `install` directory is where your workspace’s setup files are, which you can use to source your overlay.

 6. source the overlay
 before sourcing overlay, open a new terminal to avoid complex issues.